Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 ---
 # A.5 - Secure Operation

-The following requirements apply to systems (infrastructure, platforms, or other runtime environments) on which applications in the target production environment are executed:

 ## {{site.TITLE_SSDLC_SECOP_SEPERATION}}

 Systems in production MUST be strictly separated from development and test systems: